 I made a very short stop here to take a few shots of the Bay with the Marin Headlands slopes in the foreground.

 5. Point Bonita Lighthouse

 At Point Bonita, I had a good news / bad news experience.
-The good news was that the lighthouse was open on the day of my run (I just got lucky.) and I could walk through the tunnel that leads to the point.
-The bad news was that the bridge to the lighthouse was under renovation and I could not cross it, but this did not prevent me from getting some interesting shots of the area.
+The good news was that the lighthouse was open on the day of my run (I just got lucky), and I could walk through the tunnel that leads to the point.
+The bad news was that the bridge to the Point Bonita lighthouse was under renovation, and I could not cross it, but this did not prevent me from getting some interesting shots of the area.

 6. Rodeo Beach

 Rodeo Beach is only a short drive from Point Bonita.
 I could hardly find parking since the place was full of surfers.
-I spent a little while watching them do their magic, and then I walked along the beach to take a couple of shots of two beautiful rocks.
+I watched them do their magic for a little while, and then I walked along the beach to take a couple of shots of two beautiful rocks.